You’ve built wealth through real estate. Now you’re facing a capital gains tax bill that could consume $50,000, $100,000, or more.

 - Personal property (furniture, equipment)

-This is where DSTs help.
-They allow you to invest smaller amounts in passive real estate, making it easier to reinvest your full proceeds.
+This is where Delaware Statutory Trusts help.
+They allow you to invest in smaller tranches of passive real estate, making it easier to reinvest your full proceeds and avoid accidental boot.

 The Qualified Intermediary Requirement